 Recommendation: 7

-Integrate cryosphere specific functions in GDPFS,
+Integrate cryosphere specific functions in GDPFS

 SG-CRYO recommends that GCW-AG and SC-ESMP facilitate the integration of cryosphere specific functions in the GDPFS framework, reflecting the information needs of polar and high-mountain regions, by leveraging the experience of ArcRCC-Network and TPRCC-Network, and the recommendations from the 2019 High-Mountain Summit, which remain highly relevant.
 Consideration should be given to multi-domain and multi-scale information needs of polar and high-mountain regions, e.g. stronger link climate-hydrology, etc.